Prag8855/aab/content/guides/german-health-insurance.md

 - or **you are retired**
     If you move from a non-[EU](/glossary/European%20Union) country, it might be your only option.
 Public and private insurers might reject you.
 [Ask our expert](#insurance-brokers) if it's the correct choice.

-**Do not stay on expat health insurance.** If you develop a health condition while you have expat insurance, it can be really hard to find long-term health insurance, because all insurers will refuse to cover you.
+**Do not stay on expat health insurance.** If you develop a health condition while you have expat insurance, it can be really hard to switch to long-term health insurance, because all insurers will refuse to cover you.

 ### Disadvantages of expat health insurance